jina-ai/meta-prompt/v5.txt

 2. Classification tasks:
 - To classify text snippets (multi-lingual texts), you can use the classification API with jina-embeddings-v3 model;
-- To classify images, you can use the classification API with jina-clip-v1 model;
+- To classify images, you can use the classification API with jina-clip-v2 model;

 3. Web content processing:
-- To scrap a webpage, use the the reader API directly;
+- To scrape a webpage, use the reader API directly;
-- To embed the contents of a webpage, first use the reader API to scrap the text contents of the webpage and then use the embeddings API;
+- To embed the contents of a webpage, first use the reader API to scrape the text content of the webpage and then use the embeddings API;

 # Integration guidelines